 Polishing Ohio Flint into Gemstones

-A collection of beautiful tumbled stones produced using Ohio Flint mined from the Flint Ridge deposit.
+A collection of beautiful tumbled stones that we produced using Ohio Flint mined from the Flint Ridge deposit.
 These stones range from about 3/4 inch to three inches in maximum dimension.
 You can see the great variety of colors and patterns that occur in this flint.
 Ohio flint is a tough rock.
-The rough flint was tumbled for three to eight weeks in coarse grit in a rotary tumbler.
+These large pieces required from three to eight weeks in coarse grit in a rotary tumbler.
 Then they were processed through medium grit, fine grit and aluminum oxide polish (two days each) in a vibratory tumbler.

 Brightly colored pieces of Ohio Flint rough from Flint Ridge before tumbling.
 We really like the striking red, white and gray colors!
 Most of the material that we have seen is nice solid flint with an occasional druzy cavity.

 One of the first rocks of value in the area that we now call "Ohio" was flint.
 As early as 12,000 years ago, the Native Americans of Ohio recognized flint as a hard, tough, durable rock that could be chipped or flaked into sharp tools and weapons.
 These people traveled long distances to collect the flint.

 One locality was especially important.
 That was a ridge in eastern Ohio where the Vanport Flint is exposed in outcrop and under thin soil cover.
 The area is now known as "Flint Ridge."
 There, Native Americans dug hundreds of shallow quarries along the crest of the ridge to produce flint.

 This "Ohio Flint" is easily recognized, and today pieces of it are found in archaeological sites across eastern North America.
 It is found in those sites as tools and weapons as far south as the Gulf of Mexico and as far west as the Rocky Mountains.